 Include calcium-rich foods.

-We’ve all heard the buzz and seen the ads claiming that a diet rich in calcium may play a key role in long-term weight management.
+We’ve all heard the buzz and seen the ads claiming that a diet rich in dairy may play a key role in long-term weight management.
 Is it really true?
-Well, there have been some interesting preliminary studies suggesting that three servings of dairy a day may help promote weight loss and leaner bodies, particularly in people who previously consumed sub-optimal levels of calcium.
-But some experts aren’t too enthusiastic about the results to date, so the jury is still out on this one.
-Expect research to continue to emerge in this area.
+Well, there have been some interesting studies suggesting that consuming dairy products may help promote weight loss and leaner bodies.
+But many experts aren’t too enthusiastic about the results to date, so the jury is still out on this one.
 Regardless, the importance of calcium to good bone health is well known.
 Good sources of calcium include: skim or low-fat milk, yogurt, fortified soy milk, tofu, soybeans, sesame seeds, rhubarb, sardine or sockeye salmon with bones, figs, greens, and natural cheeses.

 Be cautious of portion sizes.